matplotlib/matplotlib/README.rst

    :alt: Join the chat at https://gitter.im/matplotlib/matplotlib
       :target: https://gitter.im/matplotlib/matplotlib?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

+The gitter is for coordinating development and asking questions directly related to contributing to matplotlib.

 Contribute
 ==========
 You've discovered a bug or something else you want to change - excellent!